lbechberger/MLinPractice/Documentation.md

 weighted avg       0.86      0.61      0.69      8498

 ```
-The training is now extreme fast (2.3s), but the decrease in all metrics is obivious.
+The training is now extreme fast (2.3s), but the decrease in all metrics is obvious.

 <br />